-Donald Trump Says His Medical Checkup Was Routine – It’s The Media That’s ‘Very Sick’
+Donald Trump Says His Medical Checkup Was Routine, Claims It’s The Media That’s ‘Very Sick’

 — Claude Taylor (@TrueFactsStated) November 17, 2019

 As The Inquisitr previously reported, CNN called the visit “non-routine” and NBC reported that the visit was unplanned.
-On the day following the hospital visit, the White House announced that it had limited Trump’s activities for the rest of the day, further igniting rumors that the president was unwell.
+The day following the hospital visit, the White House announced that it had limited Trump’s activities for the rest of the day, further igniting rumors that the president was unwell.

 The White House attempted to squash the rumors saying that the visit was a last-minute routine partial check-up.
 White House Press Secretary Stephanie Grisham said that the president decided to have his check-up early because Saturday was a “down day.”